JuliaSmoothOptimizers/NLPModels.jl/docs/src/index.md

 ## Install

-The current usable version of NLPModels.jl is the development one.
+The current usable version of NLPModels.jl is in the development branch.
 Install with the following commands.
 ```
 Pkg.clone("https://github.com/JuliaSmoothOptimizers/NLPModels.jl")